 Injection – For special cases where dry wood termites are known to be in a specific area, having termiticides injected directly into the wood is another method of treatment.

 Prevention: Most of our local pest services offer a preventative treatment sprayed or injected into the soil around the perimeter of your home.
 It’s also wise to have your provider do a periodic inspection of your home to detect any signs of termites before they spread rapidly and become a larger problem.
+In this aspect, North Fulton Pest Solutions distinguishes itself as a reliable partner in termite management.
+Their expert team, extensively trained and equipped with the latest tools, is ready to devise and execute a personalized termite protection strategy.
+This ensures the security of your residence or commercial property – a significant investment that merits the highest level of care and attention.

 While termites themselves are not harmful to your pets, the treatment process certainly can be.
 That’s why it’s important to hire a professional termite company for the job.
 While some do-it-yourself termite treatments might claim they are safe for pets, you should be careful in using them in areas where your pets frequent regularly.